Gray-Stone/robot-push-btm/interbotics-ws/LoCoBot_setup_note.md

 This script hard coded the ros version. and as a running on boot script, it is often forgotten which might cause a bug.
 Thus I decide to move it to a user initiated style.

-**I end up just connecting the create3 base and NUC both to wifi instead of using this discovery node**
+**I end up didn't use discovery node, it's too complicated.
+I just got a wireless router, turn on DHCP, plug into create3 and NUC, then enable WIFI access point for remote laptop.
+(I did reserve fixed addresse for create3 and NUC to prevernt DHCP double issuing IP address)**

 #### Network setup